AsherJingkongChen/codeslide-as-codeslide-example/pdf_A4.md

 ---
 # Print the slideshow to the output

-## Applications

-The print process runs in an application, the list of all applications is here:
+The print process is implemented in an application ...

+---
+# Applications of CodeSlide

 1. CodeSlide CLI

 ---